sebastiendundas/sebastiendundas/README.md

 ## Hi there 👋

+Hi, Im Sebastien, a student studying Bachelor of Cybersecurity @ LaTrobe University Bundoora.
+Im currently working on making a portfolio website, and various cybersecurity projects, such as creating a homelab, a SIEM, and doing various penetration testing and networking projects

 <!--
 **sebastiendundas/sebastiendundas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.